 "You’re not Microsoft,” I responded.
-“You’re the Make-Believe Microsoft Hard Sell!
+“You’re a Microsoft Phony Phone Call!
 This is a scam to induce me to let you onto my computer so you can infect it with malware and then charge me exorbitant fees to clean it out.”

 “No, sir, this is no scam!” he insisted.
 “This is the real Microsoft Company and your computer is in major jeep-ar-dee!”

 “You’re full of shit!”
 I gracefully responded.